 If you don’t meet the requirements of filing under Chapter 7, you may be able to file for Chapter 13 bankruptcy.
 Just like in Chapter 7 bankruptcy, medical debts are considered unsecured debt.
 However, since Chapter 13 means that you are considered able to pay at least some of your debts, the unsecured medical debt isn’t completely wiped out like with Chapter 7.
 This means that you will be placed on a payment plan that pays a percentage of your unsecured debt.

-If you would like to learn more about whether Chapter 7 or Chapter 13 bankruptcy can help resolve some of your medical debt issues, call today at (817) 505-1499 to speak to an experienced Texas bankruptcy lawyer at the Law Office of Marilyn D. Garner.
+If you would like to learn more about whether Chapter 7 or Chapter 13 bankruptcy can help resolve some of your medical debt issues, call today for a free consultation at 817.381.9292 to speak to an experienced Texas bankruptcy lawyer at the Law Office of Marilyn D. Garner.